Q: How long does it take to make a banjo?

 Q: Where do you get your hardware?

-A: I designed the cast Buckeye Tailpieces and Butterfly L-shoes and have them cast for me, and the rest of my hardware is made by Rickard Banjos.
+A: I designed the Buckeye Tailpieces and Butterfly L-shoes and have them cast for me, and the rest of my hardware is made by Rickard Banjos, who are based out of Canada and do fantastic work.

 Q: Why do you have your tailpieces and L-shoes cast instead of machined?